Runners are questioning whether you need a degree to work in TV. One of our Twitter followers asked us this:

 Benefits of a Degree

 The process of studying for a degree will help you develop research and writing skills.
-It will obviously increase your knowledge in your chose subject.
+It will obviously increase your knowledge in your chosen subject.
 You’ll also be working more independently on a degree than when you studied for A Levels.
-However, a Degree in itself is not essential, and have a ‘media’ degree is definitely not.
+However, a Degree in itself is not essential, and having a ‘media’ degree is definitely not.
 Of course it will help, but you’ll be more attractive to employers if you’ve studied another subject as well, be it history, politics, English or geography.